xtremind/tmber/README.md

 - [x] if too many player/bot a game, refresh game list without it
 - [x] scene "game"
 - [x] start game
+- [x] disconnect a known player inside a running game by replacing by a bot

 ## IN PROGRESS